GalSim-developers/GalSim/docs/shared.rst

     However, if you install into a temporary location and then move the entire galsim directory to a different location, this will not have the correct location.
 (It will instead be set to the temporary location.)
-If you do this, you should edit the ``meta_data.py`` file by hand to point to the correct location of the ``share`` directory.
-Alternatively, you can set the value of `galsim.meta_data.share_dir` by hand in your Python programs that might need it.
+If you do this, you should define an environment variable, GALSIM_SHARE_DIR, to the correct location of the ``share`` directory.
+Alternatively, you can set the value of `galsim.meta_data.share_dir` by hand in any Python programs that might need it.

-    See also Issue #1014.

 Usually, you do not need to use the `galsim.meta_data.share_dir` variable directly.
 Routines that open files that might be in the ``share`` directory will automatically prepend this directory